brightspot/react-examples/client-authentication-csr/README.md

 }
 ```

+### 3. Create an API Key and assign it to the API Client.

-4. First, a value for the API Key is defined in the `clientSecret` variable.
-Then it checks to see if a matching API Key already exists to prevent duplicates.
-If no matching API Key is found then a new one is created using `new ApiKey()`.
-Then the new key's value is set using the previously defined `clientSecret` before it is saved.
+Within the same `afterSave()` method, an API Key is defined and assigned to the API Client.
+The code checks to see if a matching API Key already exists to prevent duplicates.
+If no matching API Key is found then a new one is created.
+Then the new key's value is set to any string value.

+> **_Note_** The value of the API Key used in this example is arbitrary.
+Brightspot recommends using a unique, random, and non-guessable value in production environments.
+The value can also be hidden away using environment variables.

 ```ts
 afterSave(): void {